Harokopio University: Research

 According to statistics on publications as reported by the National Documentation Center, Harokopio University contributes to the scientific output of Greece.

 Academic departments

 Today Harokopio University comprises 3 Schools and 4 academic Departments.

 Academic evaluation

 In 2016 the external evaluation committee gave Harokopio University a Positive evaluation.

 An external evaluation of all academic departments in Greek universities was conducted by the Hellenic Quality Assurance and Accreditation Agency (HQA).

 Harokopio is currently ranked 351–400th in The Times Higher Education (THE) world university rankings.

+Meteorological Station

+Harokopio University maintains a World Meteorological Organization station in cooperation with the National Observatory of Athens.
+According to the station the University area has a hot semi-arid climate (BSh) bordering a hot-summer Mediterranean climate.
+During the summer of 2024 the station reached a stunning summer mean maximum temperature of 36.8 °C.